trustoverip/spec-up-t-website/docs/general-guide.md

 #### You are ready

-Now you have a basic Spec-Up-T install with the following content:
+Now you have a basic Spec-Up-T specification file (`index.html`) with the following content:

 - a `specs.json` file
 - a `spec/` directory with a sample markdown files